-This course examines binge eating, overeating, obesity, anorexia nervosa, and bulimia, as well as assessment parameters, treatment considerations, biblical solutions specifically for Christian clients and practical solutions for those who work with this broader population.
-Mental health providers will learn how to deal with these potentially life-threatening mental health issues that affect a person’s emotional and physical well-being.
+This course examines binge eating, overeating, obesity, anorexia nervosa, and bulimia, as well as assessment parameters, treatment considerations, and practical and biblical solutions for those who work with this population.
+Counselors will learn how to deal with these potentially life-threatening mental health issues that affect a person’s emotional and physical well-being.

 ED20 101: Introduction to Eating Disorders: Risk Factors, Etiology, and Assessment